• Skip to primary navigation

 Please let Reeze know you found her on The Quilter’s Calendar!

-Filed Under: Kansas Tagged With: applique, color, curves, machine applique, modern, traditional piecing
+Filed Under: Kansas, VIRTUAL-Live-Online Tagged With: applique, color, curves, in-person, machine applique, modern, traditional piecing

 Katie Pedersen